Affiliate links are used in this post

 Because I have such a long commute, audiobooks have been my constant companion.
 Driving and reading when one is in the driver's seat is not ideal, so I get a good hour and a half of books read to me each work day.
 I don't mind.
 Audiobooks also allow me the freedom to use my eyes on other things, like my crochet projects and the muffins in the oven.

 While I have so many favourites, I decided to only share my top six from the year 2017.
 I chose six because that was the first number that popped into my head.
-I would love to do more book recommendations by category this year!
+Update!
+I have created a page with categorized book recommendations!
+Find it here.

 Okay, yes, this was kind of late and I missed it while it was more trendy, but oh boy was this a good one!
 I read it way back in February - twice - and I can't even tell you how many people I recommended it to.
 I even made my poor husband listen to it on audible.
 But guys.
 It was great.
 It confirmed my minimalistic desires and served as a practical tool as I had already been cleaning out all of my things!
 Life was good, but got even better after this book.
 (Get your copy here!)